julsraemy/phd/src/thesis.md

 At its core, Linked Art is a data model[^201] or metadata application profile[^202] that draws extensively from the {{ "RDF" | abbr | safe }} implementation of the version 7.1.3 of {{ "CIDOC-CRM" | abbr | safe }} [see @bekiari_cidoc_2024].
 The Getty Vocabularies -- namely {{ "AAT" | abbr | safe }}, {{ "ULAN" | abbr | safe }}, and {{ "TGN" | abbr | safe }} -- are leveraged as core sources of identity for domain-specific terminology. {{ "JSON-LD" | abbr | safe }} 1.1 is chosen as the preferred serialisation format, promoting clarity and interoperability.
 This framework constructs common patterns, integrating conceptual models, ontologies, and vocabulary terms.
 These elements are derived from real-world scenarios and contributions from the diverse participants and institutions within the Linked Art community [@sanderson_introduction_2019].

 In the area of data provenance, the work of @ram_new_2009 on the W7 model stands as an example.
 This ontological framework conceptualises data provenance through seven interconnected facets: ‘what’, ‘when’, ‘where’, ‘how’, ‘who’, ‘which’, and ‘why’.
 Each of these elements serves as a means to monitor and understand events impacting data throughout its existence.
 Importantly, the W7 model demonstrates flexibility and adaptability in capturing the nuances of provenance for data across diverse domains.
-The Linked Art data model, in its domain-specific application, particularly resonates with five of these facets: ‘what’, ‘where’, ‘who’, ‘who’, and ‘when’ and [@sanderson_importance_2020].
+The Linked Art data model, in its domain-specific application, particularly resonates with five of these facets: ‘what’, ‘where’, ‘who’, ‘who’, and ‘when’ [@sanderson_importance_2020].
 This focus facilitates a nuanced tracking and interpretation of the key aspects of data provenance, as visually captured in [Figure 3.32](#fig:linkedart_50k) [^203].

 <figure id="fig:linkedart_50k" style="margin: 0 auto; text-align: center;">
  <img